Disney California Adventure: Grizzly Peak

 Grizzly Peak is themed around California's wilderness and national parks, with particular references to Yosemite and Redwood national parks.
 Its main attraction is Grizzly River Run, a Gold Rush-esque river rapids ride around the area's summit.
-Nearby is the Redwood Creek Challenge Trail, a playground area with elements from Disney Animation's Brother Bear (2003) and Pixar's Up (2009).
-It has an entrance exclusively accessible to guests of Disney's Grand Californian Hotel & Spa.
+Nearby is the Redwood Creek Challenge Trail, a playground area with elements from Disney Animation's Brother Bear (2003).
+In addition, Grizzly Peak has an entrance exclusively accessible to guests of Disney's Grand Californian Hotel & Spa.

 Grizzly Peak Airfield is a sub-land within Grizzly Peak, themed to an airfield in California's High Sierras in the late 1950s and early 1960s.
 The area's main attraction is Soarin', which simulates a hang-glider tour of locations, landscapes and landmarks across six of the world's continents.
 The area also includes the Smokejumpers Grill restaurant, the shop Humphrey's Service & Supplies, and a decorative fire lookout tower.

-Upcoming attractions
+Future attractions

-The park will receive two attractions for Avengers Campus; Avengers Infinity Defense and Stark Flight Lab.
-In addition, a ride based on Pixar's 2017 film Coco will be built near Pixar Pier and Paradise Gardens Park, and an area inspired by 20th Century Studios' 2022 film Avatar: The Way of Water and future Avatar films will be built in a portion of the park's Hollywood backlot.
+The park will receive two attractions for Avengers Campus; Avengers Infinity Defense and Stark Flight Lab, both scheduled to open in 2028.
+In addition, a ride based on Pixar's 2017 film Coco will be built near Pixar Pier and Paradise Gardens Park, and an area inspired by 20th Century Studios' 2022 film Avatar: The Way of Water, 2025 film Avatar: Fire and Ash and future Avatar films will be built in a portion of the park's Hollywood Backlot.